Recreational Program Information Channel and Systems Analysis

 Key Insights

-• It's important to consider how new tools integrate with existing information on the website rather than just focusing on the capabilities of the software.
+It's important to consider how new tools integrate with existing information on the website rather than just focusing on what the software can do on it’s own.

 Semi Structural Interviews